Home Health Care

 - Be homebound with a medical condition that prevents leaving the residence on a regular basis.

 - Participate in the treatment plan and cooperate with health care personnel.

-Parma Hospital's Home Health Care is Medicare certified.
+UH Parma Medical Center's Home Health Care is Medicare certified.
 It is accredited by The Joint Commission and licensed by the Ohio Department of Health.
 In addition to Medicare and Medicaid, we accept private insurance and private payment for eligible services.

 For more information, call us at 440-743-7300.